HISTORY OF EMERGENCY MANAGEMENT

 Ms. Hargis, K-9 Subcommittee Chairperson, explained that East Tennessee has been training with dogs.
 She stated that TEMA requested help with SAR (search and rescue) with K-9 in Macon County.
 She reported that Ms. Heather Wilkerson responded from Lenoir City to Macon County and has submitted her fuel receipt for reimbursement.
 Ms. Hargis requested that EMAT K-9 to reimburse her and the motion passed.

-Secretary Tara Simmons have a brief update on the conference, hotels and estimated budget for the conference.
-Bill Cooper gave a brief update on TEMA’s participation and explained that TEMA is waiting on the earthquake conference in West Tennessee to end in order to properly budget money for the EMAT conference.
-Mr. Cooper said that Gary Patterson had mentioned the possibility of some funds from the Banker’s Association for the conference if earthquake preparedness is included in the subject matter.
+Secretary Tara Simmons had an update on the conference, hotels and estimated budget for the conference.
+Bill Cooper gave a brief update on TEMA’s participation and explained that TEMA is waiting on the earthquake conference in West Tennessee to end so we can properly budget money for the EMAT conference.
+Mr. Cooper said that Mr. Gary Patterson had mentioned the possibility of some funds from the Banker’s Association for the conference if earthquake preparedness is included in the subject matter.

 Mr. Cooper introduced Mr. James (Jim) Barnes who works with State 911.
 Shortly after, Mr. Barnes became EMAT Secretary.